Supreme Court Strikes Down Trademark Registration Ban on Free Speech GroundsPrint PDF

 In 2013, the Trademark Office refused registration of the mark THE SLANTS for an Oregon rock band under Section 2(a) of the Lanham Act, which prohibits the registration of marks that may “disparage . . . or bring . . . into contemp[t] or disrepute” any “persons, living or dead.”
 In the government’s view, THE SLANTS is a derogatory or offensive term for people of Asian descent.
 Tam, however, claimed that the band chose the name in order to reclaim the term and begin changing the negative connotation associated with it.
 On appeal, the Court of Appeals for the Federal Circuit initially upheld the PTO’s decision; on rehearing en banc, however, the Court of Appeals determined that the disparagement clause violated the First Amendment.
 The government appealed, and the Supreme Court granted certiorari to decide whether the disparagement clause “is facially invalid under the Free Speech Clause of the First Amendment.”

-In a rare show of unanimity, however, the Justices agreed with the Federal Circuit’s en banc review, finding the disparagement clause violates the First Amendment’s Free Speech Clause.
-The Court rejected Tam’s argument that the clause applied only to individuals and not to juristic persons.
-The government’s primary argument in support of section 2(a)’s disparagement claim was that registered trademarks are “government-speech,” not private speech of the trademark owner which is protected under the First Amendment.
-Justice Alito delivered the Opinion of the Court, concluding that trademarks are private speech, not government speech.
-The Court reasoned that the federal government does not create or change the marks submitted to the PTO for registration, it has limited power to remove marks from the Federal Register, and the PTO has stated that registration does not constitute approval of a mark.
+In a rare show of unanimity, the Justices agreed with the Federal Circuit’s en banc review, finding the disparagement clause violates the First Amendment’s Free Speech Clause.
+The government’s primary argument in support of section 2(a)’s disparagement claim was that registered trademarks are “government-speech,” not private speech of the trademark owner protected under the First Amendment.
+Justice Alito delivered the Opinion of the Court, concluding that trademarks are private speech, not government speech, because the federal government does not create or change the marks submitted to the PTO for registration, it has limited power to remove marks from the Federal Register, and the PTO has stated that registration does not constitute approval of a mark.
 The Court distinguished prior government speech cases, including most notably, Walker v.
 Texas Division, Sons of Confederate Veterans, where the Court in a 5-4 decision held that the Texas Department of Motor Vehicles did not violate the First Amendment in refusing to issue a license plate with the confederate battle flag because license plates are government speech.
 The Walker Court relied on the fact that license plate designs are perceived by the public as coming from the state, and are essentially government IDs.
 The Tam Court summarily distinguished Walker and other government speech cases, finding that factors in those cases simply were not present in the case of the federal trademark registration system.
 The Court seemed particularly troubled by the implication that finding that the federal registration system was government speech would affect the federal copyright registration system, allowing the government to regulate what works it would register based on viewpoint discrimination.

-Justice Alito also delivered an opinion joined by Chief Justice Roberts and Justices Thomas and Breyer, rejecting the government’s argument that the registration of trademarks is constitutional as a government subsidy, finding that those cases involve cash subsidies.
-The Justices also rejected the government’s claim that the clause was constitutional as a “government program” wherein the government can discriminate between viewpoints.
-Finally, the Justices found that Section 2(a) would not withstand review even under a more relaxed First Amendment scrutiny afforded to commercial speech under the “intermediate” balancing standard of Central Hudson Gas & Electric Corp. v.
+Justice Alito delivered an opinion joined by Chief Justice Roberts and Justices Thomas and Breyer, rejecting the government’s argument that the clause is constitutional as a “government program” wherein the government can discriminate between viewpoints.
+The Justices further found that Section 2(a) would not withstand review even under a more relaxed First Amendment scrutiny afforded to commercial speech under the “intermediate” balancing standard of Central Hudson Gas & Electric Corp. v.
 Public Service Commission of New York.

 Impact of the Decision